 While the capex requirements for media streaming businesses and gaming producers are low, social media companies are required to spend larger amounts on data centres in order to manage vast quantities of data (capex/ sales 2019: Netflix 1%, Activision 2%, Facebook 21%).
 This combination leads us to a medium capex rating.
 Moreover, R&D expenditure amongst social media, streaming and gaming companies is large as user experiences need to be continually improved through personalisation algorithms, streaming optimisation, and sophisticated graphics.
+BUSINESS MODEL

 For streaming platforms such as Netflix, scale is everything.
 To achieve this, these businesses are having to spend substantial capital on content, which is leaving slim margins.
 However, offsetting these costs are healthy margins from social media and gaming businesses (operating margins 2019: Facebook 34%, Activision 25%) - hence our overall high profitability rating.
-In terms of cyclicality, the revenues derived from this theme tend to be fairly discretionary in nature, although streaming has gone some way to offset this with subscription business models aimed at recurring revenues.
+In terms of cyclicality, the revenues derived from this theme tend to be derived from this theme tend to be airly discretionary in nature, although treaming has gone some way to offset his with subscription business models aimed at recurring revenues OPPORTUNITY

 Advances in cloud computing and connectivity are driving substantial growth rates in social media and streaming platforms, with further runways led by underpenetrated markets and the movement towards cord cutting (5Y sales CAGR 2019: Facebook 41%, Netflix 30%).
 Video gaming tends to be more modest in growth, with releases that are difficult to forecast and with lower switching costs amongst publishers. eSports, however, is placing video games in the mainstream, with an estimated 495mn viewers in 2020 (Newzoo).

-QUALITY

-Gross Margin: 56%

-ROC: 12%

-NET D/E: -31%

-GROWTH ,

-R&D/Sales: 9%

-Capex/Sales: 3%

-5Y Sales CAGR: 12%

-31 Sales CAUR: 1270
+UNIVERSE STATISTICS

 All data median, unless otherwise stated

 OPPORTUNITY SET

 While social media platforms - such as Google + and MSN - have come and gone, the overall number of platforms has grown in number, with varying types of content and use cases: from social networks and messaging platforms such as Facebook, WeChat and Twitter, to media sharing platforms like YouTube and Instagram, as well as more niche discussion forums and content curation networks.
 These platforms are able to leverage their network effects to create ecosystems upon which to monetise.

-While Facebook boasts the leading portfolio of platforms with Facebook, WhatsApp, Facebook Messenger, and Instagram - which currently experience 2.5bn, 2bn, 1.3bn and 1bn global MAU respectively - more comprehensive 'super-apps' have emerged primarily in Asia.
-Tencent's WeChat, the most allencompassing example, has 1.2bn MAU, each able to leverage multiple services from within the app, improving user experiences and creating additional revenue streams for the platform.
+While

 As cloud computing has advanced, the ability to stream your music, TV, video games or educational courses (eLearning) through any one of the numerous devices consumers now have at their disposal has been realised.
 These streaming companies, such as Spotify for Music, Netflix for video content, or Stadia for video games, are able to deliver their respective products and services via the internet - typically for a monthly subscription, leading to highly recurring revenues at lower costs.
-A trend we have seen in the last few years is the disaggregation of content: while Netflix was first to market the go-to service for all your video needs, content creators such as Disney (Disney+, ESPN+, Hulu) and Comcast (Peacock, NowTV) are now building out rival streaming services, taking back control of their own content in the hope of generating highly sought-after recurring revenues.
-This has created new investment opportunities from what were once pure-play cable TV providers.
+A trend we have seen in the last few years COMCAST